neXenio/adb-util/README.md

 This tool is being built using [Electron], powered by [react] and [redux].
 It heavily relies on the [adbkit] module.

+**Note** regarding code quality: This tool has been created by people that just got started with this technology stack.
+Although we try to follow best practices, you might not want to use this project as a reference.

 ## License

 [Apache License V2](LICENSE)